 In order to start trading cryptocurrencies, you will first need to buy some bitcoins.
 That’s because most of the exchange companies you will use to trade accept payments in Bitcoin, BitcoinCash or Ethereum.
 The best way to do it is through a bitcoin local exchanger in your country.

 If there is no bitcoin exchange in your country, you could always use localbitcoins.com and buy bitcoin from other people.
 Localbitcoins is an escrow service which helps to match buyers and sellers.
 You can either pay the seller by cash or bank transfer.
 Most of the sellers advertise whichever payment method they prefer.

-Remember: you don’t have to buy a whole bitcoin ($2560 as of writing); you can purchase bitcoin in fractions known as Satoshis.
+Remember: You don’t have to buy a whole bitcoin ($13900 as of writing); you can purchase bitcoin in fractions known as Satoshis.
 For instance, 100k Satoshis is equal to 0.001 bitcoin.

 There other cryptocurrencies you should look into like for instance, Ethereum.

 #2 – Prerequisites for Trading

 Before you start investing your hard earned money in other cryptocurrencies, there are a few things to keep in mind: